 Other potential choices for the initial state are finite temperature ensembles, for which we however could not find a normalizing constant like the Haar averaged value $I_3^\textrm{Haar}$ to diagnose scrambling.

-It is of note here that we are restricted to very small system sizes because we are storing the very large state of the system numerically exact, as well as the doubling of the system into two copies, which limits wide parameter studies with large numbers of samples to about $L = 12$ physical qubits \footnote{The system with 12 qubits uses about 1\,GiB of memory and 1 minute of CPU time on a current-generation CPU with fast BMI2 instructions to calculate one data point, with millions of data points needed for the plots in this article}.
+It is of note here that we are restricted to very small system sizes because we are storing the very large state of the system numerically exactly as well as doubling the system to two copies, which limits wide parameter studies with large numbers of samples to about $L = 12$ physical qubits \footnote{The system with 12 qubits uses about 1\,GiB of memory and 1 minute of CPU time on a current-generation CPU with fast BMI2 instructions to calculate one data point, with millions of data points needed for the plots in this article}.